 Accounting errors.
 An employee suffered a series of harassing retaliatory actions because he revealed accounting discrepancies to his managers and to the Inspector General.
-The retaliatory personnel actions included changing his work schedule, placing him in an incorrect grade after being converted from the National Security Personnel System, charging him as absent without leave, lowering his performance appraisal, reassigning him to a new duty location, and cancelling a promotion.
+The actions included changing his work schedule, placing him in an incorrect grade after being converted from the National Security Personnel System, charging him with AWOL, lowering his performance appraisal, reassigning him to a new duty location, and cancelling a promotion.
 The OSC investigation substantiated the employee's complaint and the agency agreed to retroactively promote him and reassign him geographically with relocation benefits to a position outside of his management chain.